Breaking: Assad Regime Falls

 And so it sounds like he's going to keep it very transactional, kind of focused on the border.

-I mean, you hope that that's it, that there's not, you know, they don't try to fill some vacuum in ways that they have in Lebanon at times and have, you know, some territorial buffer zone that kind of creates tensions.
+I mean, you hope that that's it, that there's not, you know, they don't try to fill some vacuum and ways that they have in Lebanon at times and they have, you know, some territorial buffer zone that kind of creates tensions.

 We should name the fact that Israel's already annexed the Golan Heights, which is not something they did through any international agreement.